-(CNN) -- Here's a look at what you need to know about the European Debt Crisis which has affected the countries of Cyprus, Greece, Ireland, Italy, Portugal and Spain.
+Here’s a look at the European Debt Crisis, which affected Cyprus, Greece, Ireland, Italy, Portugal and Spain.

-Cyprus: July 11, 2011 - An munitions explosion at a naval base kills 13 people and destroys the country's main power station.
+July 11, 2011 - A munitions explosion at a naval base kills 13 people and destroys the country’s main power station.
 The resulting blackouts severely impact the tourism and finance sectors of the economy.

 December 23, 2011 - After a series of credit downgrades and exposure to the financial crisis in Greece, Cyprus signs an agreement with Russia for an emergency loan worth €2.5 billion to shore up its economy.
 Cyprus agrees to pay the loan back over 4.5 years with a 4.5% interest rate.

-June 25, 2012 - The government of Cyprus announces that it will seek a bailout from the EU and the IMF to prop up its banks.
-According to the International Monetary Fund, banks in Cyprus have approximately €152 billion in outstanding loans or other money at risk, which is eight times the country's gross domestic product.
+June 25, 2012 - The government of Cyprus announces that it will seek a bailout from the European Union (EU) and the International Monetary Fund (IMF) to prop up its banks.
+According to the IMF, banks in Cyprus have approximately €152 billion in outstanding loans or other money at risk, which is eight times the country’s gross domestic product.

-January 21, 2013 - Eurozone finance minister tell the government of Cyprus that a bailout will be delayed over concerns that the bailout of €17 billion is too large.
-The amount is almost equivalent to the country's annual gross domestic product.
+January 21, 2013 - The Eurozone finance minister tells the government of Cyprus that a bailout will be delayed over concerns that the bailout of €17 billion is too large.
+The amount is almost equivalent to the country’s annual gross domestic product.

 February 24, 2013 - Conservative Nicos Anastasiades is elected president by a double-digit margin.